Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ### 🚧 `Barrier` via `xcm-builder`

 - Barriers specify whether or not an XCM is allowed to be executed on the local consensus system.
-- They are checked before the actual xcm instruction execution
+- They are checked before the actual XCM instruction execution

 Notes: